 The development of human resources is highly dependent on high-quality curriculum, effective instructional methods, and use of new and innovative technologies, both for formal and informal education.
 In particular, enhancing the capacity of teachers to deliver high-quality instruction and ensuring that students have access to high-quality instructional materials are essential to an effective system of education and training.
 For this purpose, member economies may identify subject areas that they consider particularly critical to economic growth and development.
 Members economies may gain significant insights toward the improvement of instructional methods through information sharing.
-Specific activities which the HRD WG will be pursuing in the short- to medium-term include the conduct of case studies of promising models or practices for teacher induction (for publication in 1996), teacher development, teaching/work environments; conduct of comparative study of primary and secondary science education programs in APEC members toward the identification of effective policies and practices to improve science education; and conduct of an assessment of levels of utilization of computer network systems among students, teachers, and administrators for publication of the results and to promote innovative uses of technology in education.
+Specific activities which the HRD WG will be pursuing in the short- to medium-term include the conduct of case studies of promising models or practices for teacher induction (for publication in 1996), teacher development, and teaching/work environments; conduct of comparative study of primary and secondary science education programs in APEC members toward the identification of effective policies and practices to improve science education; and conduct of an assessment of levels of utilization of computer network systems among students, teachers, and administrators for publication.